Ham0osh/hamHelper/README.md

 > **yerr: np.array like**
 >     The error in the y dimension of pairwise data.
 > **capsize: float** (opt.)
->     The width of caps to be added above each datapoint at the same location as the error band.
+>     The width of caps to be added above each data point at the same location as the error band.
 > **ax: None or plt.axes object** (opt.)
 >     Can specify to plot on another axis, defaults to plt.gca()
 > **color: tuple or string** (opt.)